 Yes, on a Tier 1 or Tier 2 VISA that grants you the right to work in the UK.
 Unfortunately we cannot offer sponsorship.

 A colleague in the recruitment team will review your application.
-They’ll contact you via email or phone to let you know the outcome.
+They’ll contact you via email or phone to let you know how you got on.
 Make sure you keep an eye on your emails and your phone.

 For store roles, you should expect to hear back within 7 days, for SSO roles you’ll hear back within 48 hours of submitting your application.

-We recommend you explore diy.com and the pages here on our careers website, to find out a bit about life at B&Q. You can also find us us on LinkedIn, Indeed and Glassdoor.
-Popping into your local store is also a good idea, as it’ll help you familiarise yourself with the surroundings.
-Why don’t you ask our colleagues what it’s like to work with us.
+We recommend you check out diy.com and the pages here on our careers website, to find out a bit about life at B&Q. You can also find us us on LinkedIn, Indeed and Glassdoor.
+Popping into your local store is also a good idea, it’ll help you get a feel for the place.
+While you’re there, ask our colleagues what it’s like to work with us.

 When it comes to the interview itself, make sure you’re in a quiet place.
-If you’re going to be on your mobile, make sure you have good signal.
+If you’ll be using your mobile, make sure you have good signal.
 If you require any reasonable adjustment to your telephone interview or any stage of the recruitment process, please drop us an email to firstname.lastname@example.org so we can help.